Jacob-Short/crypto_tracker/README.md

 # crypto_tracker

-I am building this application to be able to search and track current crypto-currencies by entering in their crypto symbol.
-You can access the code inside of the crypto_tracker directory.
-Within that directory, there is 2 programs;

-1. [cli]: main.py -> python main.py <symbol>
-2. [gui]: gui.py -> python main.py
+Application for friends to be able to be able to search and save crypto-currencies as weekly/monthly favorites.
+At the duration of the 'term' of the, the member with the most 'winnings' will earn points.
+The idea of the game stems from wanting to learn more about crypto currency and to gain the ability to automate real-time tracking using Python.

 ## Getting Started